cloudfoundry/bosh_exporter/README.md

 ### Service Discovery

-If the `ServiceDiscovery` collector is enabled, the exporter will write a `json` file at the *sd.filename* location containing a list of static configs that can be used with the Prometheus [File-based service discovery][file_sd_config] mechanism:
+If the `ServiceDiscovery` collector is enabled, the exporter will write a `json` file at the *sd.filename* location containing a list of static configs that can be used with the Prometheus [file-based service discovery][file_sd_config] mechanism:

 ```json
 [